dolthub/docs/content/reference/sql/dolt-system-tables.md

 ## `dolt_history_$TABLENAME`

-For every user table named `$TABLENAME`, there is a queryable system table named `dolt_history_$TABLENAME` which can be queried to find a row's value at every commit in the current branches commit graph.
+For every user table named `$TABLENAME`, there is a read-only system table named `dolt_history_$TABLENAME` which can be queried to find a row's value at every commit in the current branches commit graph.

 ### Schema